-You may constantly be bombarded with new matters that should worry you and your family.
+You may constantly be bombarded with new issues that should concern you and your loved ones.
 Don’t purchase anything that isn’t BPA-free.
-Stay away from the microwave.
-Only keep your cooking in glass storage sets, not plastic.
+Steer clear of the microwave.
+Only store your cooking in glass storage sets, not plastic.

-Now everyone is prattling on about indoor air quality (or IAQ) in Dallas.
-Don’t use harsh chemicals to wipe down your counters.
+Now people are prattling on about indoor air quality (or IAQ) in Dallas.
+You shouldn’t use strong chemicals to wipe down your counters.
 You have to buy an air purification system.
-You should use essential oils instead of air fresheners.
+You should use essential oils as an alternative to air fresheners.

 The worries never stop.

 So you stop listening to all the noise and just do the best you can.
 We understand - why agonize about one issue if you will have to constantly worry about everything else?

 But, of anything, indoor air quality is definitely something you should consider, and here’s why.

 It affects your health

 We’ve explained how to fight sickness and stay healthy with indoor air quality; and, we’ve revealed how to Stop the Sneezes and help alleviate asthma and allergy symptoms with recommendations to improve indoor air quality; we’ve even given you a full review of the APCO Whole-House Air Purifier to help keep your indoor air quality supreme.
 So now, we’re just going to say it: poor indoor air quality is going to result in poor health .
 We spend approximately 90% of our life in home and buildings and with indoor air impurities, including pet dander, dust, fibers, and virus-causing germs, floating around our homes, it’s crucial to have an air purification system that can filter our air and help fight the germs that cause illness.